pandas-dev/pandas/doc/source/basics.rst

    df.columns = [x.lower() for x in df.columns]
    df

+Pandas objects (:class:`Index`, :class:`Series`, :class:`DataFrame`) can be
+thought of as containers for arrays, which hold the actual data and do the actual computation.
+For many types, the underlying array is a :class:`numpy.ndarray`.
+However, pandas and 3rd party libraries may *extend* NumPy's type system to add support for custom arrays (see :ref:`dsintro.data_types`).

-To get the actual data inside a data structure, one need only access the **values** property:
+To get the actual data inside a :class:`Index` or :class:`Series`, use the **array** property

 .. ipython:: python

-    s.values
+   s.array
+   s.index.array

+Getting the "raw data" inside a :class:`DataFrame` is possibly a bit more complex.
+When your ``DataFrame`` only has a single data type for all the columns, :atr:`DataFrame.values` will return the underlying data:

+.. ipython:: python

    df.values
-    wp.values

 If a DataFrame or Panel contains homogeneously-typed data, the ndarray can actually be modified in-place, and the changes will be reflected in the data